Shop these Presidents Day sales for monumental savings | CNN Underscored

 • Madewell: Take $25 off whenever you spend $150 or extra with code SPREETIME.

-• Marmot: Shop the End of Season Sale for as much as 60% off clearance gadgets.
+• Marmot: Shop the End of Season Sale for as much as 60% off clearance objects.

+• Men’s Wearhouse: Suits and separates are purchase one, get one 25% off.

 • Michael Kors: Enjoy an additional 20% off sale kinds with code PRES20.